Open Metadata Repository Services (OMRS) Overview

 On the left hand side is the administration interface supported by the OMAG server.
 This is where configuration is passed to the OMRS, and status and other relevant information is made available to the OMAG Administration Services.

 Along the top is the interface with the Open Metadata Access Services (OMAS).
-The OMRS provides access to the open metadata repositories through both a call API (see Enterprise OMRS Repository Connector) and an event topic (see Federated OMRS Topic).
+The OMRS provides access to the open metadata repositories through both a call API (see Enterprise OMRS Repository Connector) and an event topic (see Enterprise OMRS Topic).

 Along the bottom are the six types of connectors that provide the OMRS with access to the stores and system resources it needs to support the OMAS.